-- I belong to something – a family, a team, an organization.
+- I’m part of something – a family, a team, an organization.
 I am in a kindred or relative position.

-- I experienced or endured emotions like joy or pain.
+- I’ve experienced or endured emotions like joy or pain.

-- I am responsible for or to something.
+- I’m responsible for or to something.
 I have a dog, or my cat has me.

 Have is “the serenity to accept the things I cannot change.”
 (Reinhold Niebuhr’s Serenity Prayer)

-- Another bag of those new white chocolate Cadbury eggs.
+- Another bag of white chocolate peppermint candies.